trivago/cluecumber/README.md

 directly from the command line.

+You can also pass the properties directly on the command line, e.g.

+`mvn cluecumber-report:reporting -DsourceJsonReportDirectory=path_to_json_files -D...`

 ## Mandatory Configuration Parameters

-There are two mandatory parameters that have to be specified within the Maven POM ```configuration``` section:
+There are two mandatory parameters that have to be specified within the Maven POM ```configuration``` section or system properties:

 __Note:__ Typically, both properties point to directories inside the Maven ```target``` directory.